TanyaElizabeth13/Milestone-Project-2/docs/README.md

 ![header](../docs/imgs/header.jpg)

 The header contains both the Veg Heads! logo and the name of the game.
 It also introduces the game mascot and what the purpose of the game is.
 Within this introduction is the users name that is generated in the greeting via .innerHTML.
-If the user does not want to put in a name it is left blank button the intro continues to makes sense.
+If the user does not want to put in a name it is left blank but the intro text continues to makes sense.

 >As a first time user of the game, I want to easily understand the aims of the game.